Does Renters Insurance Cover Dogs?

 - Dogs with a history of biting

-Again, these limitations are subject to your specific insurance company, so connect with your agent to find out about coverage for your dog’s breed or type.
+Some exotic pets may also be limited or excluded by a renters policy.
+Again, these limitations are subject to your specific insurance company, so connect with your agent to find out about coverage for your dog’s breed or type, or for questions related to exotic pets.

 Tips for Dog Owners to Avoid Damage